jwarz/website/content/post/getting-started/index.md

 ## Packages to do Other

 - Discounted Cash Flow (DCF): PDF Scraping (tabulizer), Web Scraping (rvest), Cleaning Excel Data (tidyxl), Inexact (Fuzzy) Joining (fuzzyjoin)
-- Excel to R, Pivot, Vlookup etc.
+- Excel to R, Pivot, Vlookup etc. (using tidyquant?!)
 -

 ## LL to do